Let's see what's been happening at the cabin!

 JULY

-While my dad was still taking care of the cabin I never had to worry much about trees falling across the road in.
+While my dad was still taking care of the cabin I never had to worry much about trees falling across the 3/4-mile long driveway.

 But it's been several years since he dealt with that and I've learned I have to be proactive about it.
 I try to cut down at least one old tree each visit.
 Still, sometimes I have had to cut through as many as three fallen trees just to get in.